slateci/minislate/README.md

 # MiniSLATE

-This project is a distribution of the SLATE project with a single Kubernetes node.
+This project is a local distribution of the [SLATE project](http://slateci.io/) with a single Kubernetes node.

-This project utilizes a 'docker-in-docker' architecture, the entire environment is enclosed in Docker containers, including Kubernetes.
+This project utilizes a 'docker-in-docker' architecture.
+The entire environment is enclosed in Docker containers, including Kubernetes.

 The primary purpose of this project is to provide a local development environment for SLATE applications with minimal host dependencies and less resources than VMs.